Understand the Symptoms and Care Options of Irritable Bowel Syndrome (IBS-C and IBS-D)

 Psychologists and Clinical Social Workers

-Physicians (MD/DO)- The University of Louisville Office of Continuing Medical Education & Professional Development designates Symptoms and Care Options of IBS as a live activity for a maximum of 1.0 AMA PRA Category 1 Credits.
+• The Colorado Medical Society designates this live activity for a maximum of 1 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 AANP accepts Category I credit from AMA PRA Category 1 Credit(s)™ organizations accredited by ACCME.